How to Become a Medical and Clinical Laboratory Technologist or Technician

 Medical laboratory technologists typically need a bachelor’s degree.
 Technicians usually need an associate’s degree or a postsecondary certificate.
 Some states require technologists and technicians to be licensed.

 An entry-level job for technologists usually requires a bachelor's degree in medical technology or life sciences.

-Medical laboratory technologists and technicians can obtain a general certification as a medical laboratory technologist or technician, or a certification in a specialty, such as phlebotomy or medical biology.
-Most credentials require that technologists complete an accredited education program to qualify to sit for an examination.
-Continuing education is required in most cases to maintain certification.
+Medical laboratory technologists and technicians can obtain a general certification as a medical laboratory technologist or technician, respectively, or a certification in a specialty, such as cytotechnology or medical biology.
+Most credentialing institutions require that technologists complete an accredited education program in order to qualify to sit for an exam.
+For more credentialing information, visit the National Accrediting Agency for Clinical Laboratory Sciences.

-Stamina.
+Physical stamina.
 Medical laboratory technologists and technicians may work on their feet for long periods while collecting samples.
 They may need to lift or turn disabled patients to collect samples for testing.